-Bowls NSW is pleased to endorse the new National coaching structures which will be jointly administered with the NSWWBA.
-The implementation of qualified Assessors and Presenters (P&A) aim to provide professional accreditation and re-accreditation courses for all levels of coaching, from Introductory Coach through to High Performance Coaching standards.
+Bowls NSW is pleased to endorse the new National coaching structures.
+The implementation of qualified Presenters and Assessors (P&A) aim to provide professional accreditation and re-accreditation courses for all levels of coaching, from Introductory Coach through to High Performance Coaching standards.

 Any course enrolment cancelled more than 2 working days of the course commencement will incur a fee of 10% of the course cost.